Suicide is a prominent public health concern in Australia, and globally.

 The Australian Bureau of Statistics (ABS) released its Causes of Death, Australia, 2016 data on Wednesday 27 September 2017.
 This page has been updated to reflect the most up-to-date information.

-- Aboriginal and Torres Strait Islander people are approximately twice as likely to die by suicide than non-Indigenous people in Australia.
+- Aboriginal and Torres Strait Islander peoples had a rate of suicide approximately twice that of non-Indigenous people in Australia.

 The reasons that people take their own life are very complex.
 There is no single reason why a person attempts or dies by suicide.